citelao/sensible/passwords.md

 They're intended to make passwords "more random," but humans are really bad at being random.
 They make it harder to create and remember good passwords.

+How do you actually choose good passwords?

 ## A nutshell

 In a nutshell, there are four steps to creating, protecting, and remembering good passwords:

-* **Use a technique that generates random, but easy-to-remember passwords**: I recommend the XKCD technique (described later), but there are others.
+* **Use a technique that generates random, but easy-to-remember passwords**: I recommend the XKCD technique (described below), but there are others.
 * **Turn on multi-factor authentication**: do this for as many accounts as you can, especially the most important ones (like email and banks).
 * **Use different passwords on different sites**: at the very least, have different passwords for each important account (like email, each bank account, and your password manager).
 * **Use a password manager**: a password manager makes each of these steps much easier---and protects you from forgetting your passwords.

 These steps are basically written in order of importance, and each additional step you take makes you much safer.
-In fact, these steps each protect you against different types of attacks: a strong password makes it hard for attackers to guess their way into your accounts, but multi-factor authentication protects you if your password *does* leak.
+In fact, each step protects you against different types of attacks: a strong password makes it hard for attackers to guess their way into your accounts, but multi-factor authentication protects you if your password *does* leak.

 Here's why you should take each step.